Jothilakshmi12/SGD-Classifier/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1. Load and Preprocess Data: Read the dataset, drop unnecessary columns, and convert categorical variables into numerical codes using .astype('category') and .cat.codes.
+1. Load the Iris dataset and create a DataFrame with feature names and target labels.
-2. Define Variables: Split the dataset into features (X) and target variable (Y), and initialize a random parameter vector theta.
+2. Separate the data into features ( X ) and target ( y ).
-3. Implement Functions: Define the sigmoid, loss, gradient_descent, and predict functions for logistic regression.
-4. Train Model: Use gradient descent to optimize the parameters theta over a specified number of iterations.
-5. Evaluate and Predict: Calculate accuracy of predictions on the training data, and demonstrate predictions with new sample data.
+3. Split the data into training and testing sets with an 80-20 ratio.
+4. Initialize a Stochastic Gradient Descent (SGD) classifier and train it on the training data.
+5. Predict the target values for the test set.
+6. Calculate and display the model's accuracy.
+7. Compute and display the confusion matrix for the predictions.
 ## Program:
 ```
 /*